A Neural Entity Coreference Resolution Review: Introduction

 \section{Introduction}

 In everyday life we use language in many shapes and forms so as to express our thoughts and communicate.
-In order to be successful and transferring our train of thought to another person, we have to be coherent.
-These coherent structures, which can be represented by a set of sentences when in writing, are commonly refered to as Discourse.
+In order to successfully transfer our train of thought to another person, we have to be coherent.
+These coherent structures, which can be represented by a set of sentences when in writing, are commonly referred to as Discourse.

-Coherence is not always present in a linear way, when describing events as they took place.
-Therefore, a structure can be coherent even if it does not follow the order of the events that took place.
-In order to make such structures coherent, we have to make sure that they are cohesive, i.e. the way they are linked is meaningful.
+When the events described are not presented in a linear way, achieving coherence can be challenging.
+While a structure can be coherent even if it does not follow the order of the events that took place, in order to ensure coherence in such structures, we have to make sure that they are cohesive, i.e. the way they are linked is meaningful.

 There are many different forms of discourse.
 Texts, much like this one, are identified as monologues, while conversations are by definition dialogues of two or more participants.
 With the advancements in technology we also have Human-Computer Interaction (HCI), usually in the form of a human interacting with a bot (e.g. Siri on iOS devices).